 When it comes to funding retirement, there can be an overwhelming focus on superannuation.
 In fact, based on an analysis of ABS data by the Grattan Institute, superannuation only currently accounts for 15% of the wealth held by households.
 The family home is still the most dominant asset, as illustrated the chart below, with superannuation poised to overtake only if significant growth is maintained over the coming decades.

-In addition, and as we are beginning to see, there are limits to how much the community can afford superannuation in its current form and there are clear risks to focussing too heavily on super as the "only" wealth vehicle - including the tendency of politicians to "change the rules".
+In addition, there are limits to how much the community can afford superannuation in its current form and there are clear risks to focussing too heavily on super as the "only" wealth vehicle - including the tendency of politicians to "change the rules".

 These comments are simply made to reinforce how important it is for individuals to focus on managing and accruing wealth across all the various asset classes.
-This very much includes the appropriate management of your family home, one of the most tax effective investments available.
+This includes the appropriate management of your family home, one of the most tax effective investments available.
 While it is not a liquid investment, nor income earning in the absence of renting part of the property or generating funds from a reverse mortgage, it provides very tangible financial security and reduced living costs if fully owned on retirement.

 The chart below demonstrates both the importance of property investment across all the age ranges and the apparent failure of policy in Australia to induce individuals to move out of the family home - because of the favourable treatment both in terms of capital gains and the pension assets test - or to derive income from the family home through a reverse mortgage or pension loan.
 The minor role played by superannuation, particularly post retirement is probably largely a function of the fact that most current retirees had relatively little time to build up substantial superannuation funds.